hcyja1/COMP2042_CW_angjiahau/README.md

 # COMP2042_CW_angjiahau , Software Maintenance Coursework

 ### Classification and sorting for Images and Classes
-Started off by re-aligning the background terrain of the frogger game.
-After that, i've created extra resources folders and sorted image sprites accordingly.
+Realligned the background terrain of the frogger game.
+Created extra resources folders and sorted image sprites accordingly.
-**(E.g, obstacles, platforms, misc, end...)** Besides resource folders, I've also created packages and sorted the classes accordingly.
+**(E.g, obstacles, platforms, misc, end...)** Also created packages and sorted the classes accordingly.
 **(E.g, Platforms, Controllers, Display)**  This clarifies the purpose of each element within the project.

 ### URL Pathing
-Reduced the frequency of fixed url pathing by constructing a String **"RESOURCE_PATH" = "file:src/main/resources/"**.
-This concept is then extended to the other classes which have file url path involvements.
-For example, obstacle will be extended to **"OBSTACLE_RESOURCE_PATH = "RESOURCE_PATH + "obstacle/ ""**.
+Reduced the frequency of fixed url pathing by constructing a String **"RESOURCE_PATH" = "file:src/main/resources/"** in Main.java.
+This concept is then extended to the other classes.
+E.g , Access to obstacle resources by new String variable **"OBSTACLE_RESOURCE_PATH = "RESOURCE_PATH + "obstacle/ ""**.

 ### Creation of Level.java and Music.java
 MyStage.java originally only had one method which was to play music and to extend World.
 Hence. i've broken down **MyStage.java** into **Level.java** and **Music.java**.
-After that, i added extra sound files into the Music.java file for when frogger character is squashed, makes a move, or has drowned.
+After that, i added extra sound files into the Music.java for when frogger character is squashed, makes a move, or has drowned.
 Within Level class, i've added all the methods and main elements that a level should have, **(E.g, 5 Ends, frogger character, timer, etc)**.

 ### Multiple Levels, Info Screen, Starting Screen and HighScores
-As mentioned earlier, i made a main Level.java class which holds methods and fields to be inherited by other level classes.
-Instead of having the y-coordinate values to be hardcoded, i've split the window screen into 10 seperate rows and made an enumeration within Level.java which holds the y-coordinate values for each row.
+Within Level.java class which holds methods and fields to be inherited by other level classes, instead of having the y-coordinate values to be hardcoded, i've split the window screen into 10 seperate rows and made an enumeration within Level.java which holds the y-coordinate values for each row.
 Hence, when creating objects within levels, the enumeration values for each row can be called by **Rows.ROWX.getValue()**.

 Then, i made an info screen and starting screen.

-After that, I made a HighScore class **(HighScore.java)** which creates, reads, writes and store high score files within the resources folder.
+After that, I made a HighScore class **(HighScore.java)** which creates, reads, writes and store high score files within a resource folder.
 The controller is called in Level.java.
 I then created 10 different Level classes **(Level1.java -> Level10.java)** which extends **Level.java** .

 ### Animation Timeline and Image Hash Maps